NickGonzalez04/NickGonzalez04/README.md

-# Hey, welcome to my Readme!🤓
+# Hey, welcome to my README!🤓

 I'm Nick, Growing my intelect more in new tech so I can help society make crazy advancements!